DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/scan-with-harbor.md

-## Configure the pipeline in the application workbench
+## Configure the pipeline in the App Workbench

-1. In the application workbench, create a pipeline, refer to [Quickly create a pipeline](deploypipline.md), and click `Execute Now` after the configuration is complete.
+1. In the App Workbench, create a pipeline, refer to [Quickly create a pipeline](deploypipline.md), and click `Execute Now` after the configuration is complete.